-As learners have understood, In addition to the commission, some service providers may pay incentives to the travel agents who have given a large amount of business in terms of sales volume to them.
+As leaner have understood that, In addition to the commission, some service providers may pay incentives to the travel agents who have given a large amount of business in terms of sales volume to them.
 These incentives are referred to as overrides or bonuses.

-The Commissions given by the principal suppliers are normally fixed, but some suppliers offer the agency an override, i.e. higher the sales, the higher the commission rate.
+The Commissions given by the principal suppliers are normally fixed, but some suppliers offer the agency an override, i.e. higher the sales, the higher will be the commission rate.
 Sometimes a part of this commission may be passed on to the customer as a discount rate.